ANGOLA

 The powerful Kalandula Falls, the second largest in Africa after Victoria Falls

-Iona National Park, with canyons, desert landscapes, and wildlife
+Iona National Park, with its dramatic canyons, desert landscapes, and wildlife

-Encounters with the tribes living in southern Angola in the Oncocua area and along the Cunene River
+Encounters with the traditional communities of southern Angola, in the Oncocua area and along the Cunene River

 Where we stay